Electric-Coin-Company/tfl-book/src/terminology.md

 <span id="definition-nu5"></span>**NU5**: The Zcash consensus protocol as of NU5.[^new-mainnet-precursors]

-<span id="definition-pos"></span>**Proof-of-Stake**: A PoS protocol achieves consensus on transaction status via taking into account the weighting of staking tokens.
-PoS protocols fall into a large umbrella and may or may not provide [assured finality](#definition-assured-finality) or other properties this design requires of [TFL](#definition-tfl).
+<span id="definition-pos"></span>**Proof-of-Stake**: A PoS protocol achieves consensus on transaction status by taking into account the weighting of staking tokens.
+PoS protocols exist under a large umbrella and may or may not provide [assured finality](#definition-assured-finality) or other properties this design requires of [TFL](#definition-tfl).

 <span id="definition-pow"></span>**Proof-of-Work**: A PoW protocol uses Nakamoto consensus pioneered by Bitcoin.
 The PoW subprotocol within PoW+TFL is a different consensus protocol from [NU5](#definition-nu5) and encompasses more than narrow Nakamoto PoW consensus, including transaction semantics such as for shielded transfers.